deercreeklabs/f1-seller-client/seller.md

 [setStockQuantities](#setstockquantities) is much more efficient for bulk updates.
 #### Parameters
-* sku: An integer representing the SKU.
+* `sku`: An integer representing the SKU.
-* qty: An integer representing the stock quantity to be set.
+* `qty`: An integer representing the stock quantity to be set.
 #### Return Value
 The stock quantity as an integer.
 #### Examples